Our dying mission:

 Rescue the Hawaiian shirt from its kitschy niche.

 This isn't your dad's ill-fitting resortwear.
-With such a rich history, the Hawaiian shirt is meant for so much more than frat couture.
+With such a rich history, the Hawaiian shirt should push the envelope, with always original artwork and retro kink flair.

 Our generation deserves a reimagined tropical shirt.
 And this time around, not just for men.